Governance

 Ensuring Accountability

-When issues arise, you need clear ownership, audit trails, and the ability to understand what happened.
+When issues arise, governance provides the ownership, audit trails, and transparency needed to understand what happened and to improve faster next time.

 The Four Pillars of AI Governance